croservices/cro/docs/reference/cro-http-client.md

 This method will look at the `Content-type` header to see if a `charset` is specified, and decode the body using that.
 Otherwise, it will see if the body starts with a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) and rely on that.
-Failing that, the `default-enc` named parameter will be used, if passed:

-    my Str $body = await $resp.body-text(:default-enc<latin-1>);

 If it is not passed, the a heuristic will be used: if the body can be decoded as `utf-8` then it will be deemed to be `utf-8`, and failing that it will be decoded as `latin-1` (which can never fail as all bytes are valid).

-It is also possible to get the body as it arrives, using the `body-stream` method.
-This returns a `Supply` that emits a `Blob` whenever data arrives (if the chunked transfer coding is used, then this will already have been handled before the body is delivered).

-## Making Complex Requests

-All baskc requests can be extended by passing of special parameters to retreiving methods in different ways.

-One or more headers can be set for a request by passing an array, that may contain instances of `Cro::HTTP::Header` or simple Pairs(in form `header => value`).
-Array may contain both `Cro::HTTP::Header` instances and Pairs simultaneously.

-    my $resp = await Cro::HTTP::Client.get('example.com',
-                                           headers => [
-                                             header =>  header-value,
-                                             Cro::HTTP::Header.new(
-                                                 name => 'header', value => 'value'
-                                             ),
-                                             ... ]);

-Along with that, Content-Type header can be passed directly:

-    my $resp = await Cro::HTTP::Client.get('example.com',
-                                           content-type => 'text/plain');

-For each request type it is possible to set request's body either by passing its value or a supply that emits blobs:

-    my %object = :truth, :!lie; # Hash with the body my $resp = await Cro::HTTP::Client.get('example.com',
-                                           content-type => 'application/json',
-                                           body => %body); # Will be packed and sent as json

-or

-    my $resp = await Cro::HTTP::Client.get('example.com',
-                                           body-byte-stream => $supply);

-Arguments `body` and `body-byte-stream` cannot be set simultaneously and `X::Cro::HTTP::Client::BodyAlreadySet` exception will be thrown in this case.